swiftlang/swift-org-website/install/macos/index.md

 ### Code Signing on macOS

-The macOS `.pkg` files are digitally signed by the developer ID of the Swift open source project to allow verification that they have not been tampered with.
+The macOS `.pkg` files are digitally signed by the developer ID of the Swift open-source project to allow verification that they have not been tampered with.
 All binaries in the package are signed as well.